-One thing we do not have to worry about too much is increased radiation risk for air travel.
-While the radiation bombarding planes is higher during a solar flare, the radiation spike is equivalent to an x-ray, less than that from a CT-scan.
+One thing we do not have to worry about too much is the increased radiation risk for air travel.
+While the radiation bombarding planes is higher during a solar flare, the radiation spike is equivalent to an x-ray, less than that from a CT scan.
 Airline personnel need to worry about long-term accumulated radiation, but solar flares do not significantly increase this problem.

 Bottom Line: What Are the Chances of an 1859-Style Flare?